Peak FM (North Derbyshire): Wireless Group and UTV Radio

 Under the new regime, the station's name changed from 'Peak 107' to 'Peak FM' in Summer 2004.
 The station had always broadcast on two frequencies.

 Station output did not change dramatically after the takeover, but presenters were occasionally required to promote other stations and services offered by The Wireless Group, which was itself taken over by UTV Radio in June 2005.

 Bauer

 On 8 February 2019, the Wireless Group's local radio stations (including Peak FM) were sold to Bauer.

 The sale was ratified in March 2020, following an inquiry by the Competition and Markets Authority, and on 27 May 2020, Bauer announced Peak FM would become part of the Greatest Hits Radio network.

-On 13 July 2020, local programming outwith breakfast was replaced by networked output from GHR, resulting in redundancies among most of the presentation team.
+On 13 July 2020, local programming excluding breakfast was replaced by networked output from GHR, resulting in redundancies among most of the presentation team.

 In September 2020, Peak FM ended its local breakfast show and closed its Chesterfield studios as it completed rebranding to Greatest Hits Radio.
-The station was folded into Greatest Hits Radio Yorkshire, which provides a regional afternoon show from Bauer's Leeds studios.
-Localised news bulletins, traffic updates and advertising were retained.
+The station was folded into Greatest Hits Radio Yorkshire, which until November 2024 provided a regional afternoon show from Bauer's Leeds studios.
+Thereafter all programmes were networked, primarily from London or Manchester.
+However, localised news bulletins, traffic updates and advertising have been retained.